Onboardbase/Vuejs-Starterkit/README.md

 ### `npm run dev`

-Runs the app in the development mode.\

-The page will reload when you make changes.\
+Runs the app in the development mode, The page will reload when you make changes.

-with all this set you can go on with your development process.
+With all this set you can go on with your development process.